Diagnosis: Sarcoma, October 2013

 From a patient interview on Sept.
 5, 2014

-Dennis was driving one day and hit a parked vehicle.
+Dennis was driving one day when he suddenly hit a parked vehicle.
 He had blacked out.
 He was disoriented and didn’t remember anything about what had caused the accident.
-He decided to walk to the tow yard to get his car, but en route, he felt so bad he went into the hospital that was close by.
-He was unable to complete the form, he couldn’t write.
-He couldn’t even recall his last name.
+The accident rendered his car undriveable, so his car was towed and Dennis was left at the scene of the accident, carless and confused.
+Although disoriented, Dennis began walking to the tow yard to claim his vehicle but while en route he got the feeling something was seriously wrong.
+He then redirected his walk to the nearest hospital.

+When he arrived at the hospital he could hardly complete his intake form.
+When he started writing his name backwards, the hospital staff realized the severity of the situation and immediately admitted him into the hospital.
 He can’t recall what happened next other than when he regained consciousness, he was in another hospital.
 Emergency brain surgery had been performed on him that morning, but Dennis had no recollection of it.
-He wasn’t expected to make it through the surgery, with less than a 5% chance.
+It was estimated that he only had a 5% chance of making it through the surgery.
 Dennis had a mass, which had caused a seizure making him black out.
 At the same time, doctors found a tumor under his tongue.
-He remained in the hospital for 21 days recovering from surgery, and the tumor had yet to be treated.
+He remained in the hospital for 21 days recovering from surgery, and the sublingual tumor had still yet to be treated.

-After his discharge from the hospital following brain surgery, Dennis met with an oncologist and started chemo treatment from another cancer center.
-Treatment proved unsuccessful and Dennis’ weight dropped down to very unhealthy 112 pounds.
-The doctor treating Dennis recommended Dr. Chawla.
+After his discharge from the hospital following brain surgery, Dennis met with an oncologist at a different treatment center and started chemotherapy-based treatment.
+The treatment proved unsuccessful and Dennis’ weight dropped down to very unhealthy 112 pounds.
+The doctor treating Dennis recommended he see a doctor that has been following his case very closely from the beginning: Dr. Chawla.

 Before meeting with Dr. Chawla, Dennis had consulted with another facility that advised that he should go into hospice.
 They said there was nothing they could do for him; he was diagnosed with stage-4 inoperable cancer.